-The Fox School’s Management Information Systems department was formed in 2000 to support the three strategic pillars of the school, entrepreneurship, globalization, and information technology.
+The Management Information Systems department was formed in 2000 to support the three strategic pillars of the Fox School of Business, entrepreneurship, globalization, and information technology.
 David Schuff serves as Department Chair and Martin Doyle is Deputy Chair.

 The research mission is to produce knowledge that fundamentally transforms the design and use of information technology by integrating multi-disciplinary perspectives.
 The teaching mission is to prepare a diverse and changing population for a life-long pursuit of learning, leadership, and success with information technology in a connected world.
 Our objectives include: